rcosta-git/rcosta-git.github.io/README.md

-# Rob's Financial Mathematics and Automated Trading Resource Page
+# Rob Costa's Financial Mathematics and Automated Trading Resource Page

 Hi everyone, this is Rob.
 I'm a full-time senior systems developer, and I'm also working on a second master's degree at Tufts University in mathematics, after completing one in computer science.